nanovazquez/node-crash-course/README.md

 This repository contains a set of short and simple exercises used in the node.js course of [FIUBA] (http://www.fi.uba.ar/) (Facultad de Ingeniería de la Universidad de Buenos Aires).

-### Exercises
+### Classes

-1. Exercise 1: Node.js introduction & ecosystem - Your first node deployment!
+1. Class 1: Node.js introduction & ecosystem - Exercise: Your first node deployment!
-2. TBD
+2. Class 2: Web app development - Exercise: Let's JS all the things!

 ### Basic Requirements